 In order to import relationships using the CSV importer, the CSV file must be formatted in a specific way in order to be read correctly by the Import Analyzer.

 - Start with a CSV with basic headers.

-- Add the relationship name and "Project ID" as column titles.
+- Add the relationship name as a column title.

 - Fill in the information as you normally would.

 - Next, find the global ID of the target entity you would like to relate the entity to.
 There are multiple ways of doing this.
 One way is to look at the metadata.

 - Copy and paste the Global ID into the relationship name column in the CSV.

 - If the target entity is in another project, you will need to find the Project ID of the target entity.
 This can be found by looking at the URL.